-- --session-id Specifies the guest session to use by its ID. - --session-name Specifies the guest session to use by its name.
-Multiple sessions can be closed when specifying or ? wildcards. - --verbose Tells VBoxManage to be more verbose. - <PID> ... <PID n> List of process identifiers (PIDs) to terminate. - session close, which closes specific guest sessions, based on either the session's ID or the session's name.
+- <uuid|vmname> Specifies the VM UUID or VM name.
+Mandatory. - --session-id <ID> Specifies the guest session by its ID.
+Optional. - --session-name Specifies the guest session by its name, or multiple sessions using a pattern containing wildcards.
+Optional. - <PID1> [... <PID n>] Specifies a list of process identifiers (PIDs) of guest processes to be terminated.
+Mandatory. - closesession, Closes specified guest sessions, specified either by session ID or name.